erickod/snake-game/README.md

 # A multiplayer snake like game
-A multiplayer game inspired in traditional snake game.
+A multiplayer game inspired in traditional snake game using:
+- Javascript
+- Socket.io
+- Python

 ## How to run this project